ori-livson/blog/README.md

 Add `-fforce-recomp` because we want to rebuild if we change markdown files for instance

-I also keep another module an executable `adhoc` for adhoc tasks such as converting a specific tex file to html to save in `content`.

 ## Run Simple Local Server

 ```